 Recently the American Heart Association endorsed eating more corn and soy oil.
 We found this shocking as these oils are almost always made from GMO corn and soy.
 These Roundup ready crops are bred to withstand Roundup herbicide which means these crops can be drenched in this herbicide that will kill all weeds and plant around it.
 Roundup/Glyphosate has been shown to cause cancer and can lead to leaky gut.
 For more info on Roundup click here

-Corn and soy oils are high in omega 6 which most Americans already get enough of in their diets.
-Too much omega 6 leads to an inflammatory response in the body.
+Corn and soy oils are high in Omega 6 which most Americans already get enough in their diets.
+Too much Omega 6 leads to an inflammatory response in the body.
 This kind of dietary inflammation is the root cause of most chronic diseases in the US including, heart disease, the number one killer of Americans.
 When you dig a little deeper into who funds the AHA, it’s no surprise to find the Canola Oil Council and big pharma who make huge profits from statins.
-Their guidance is “why eat healthy oils when you can just take statins?!”
+Their guidance is “why eat healthy oils when you can just take statins?”
 It’s a sad day when you can’t trust the American Heart Association.
 The fact that they have their heart healthy stamp of approval on high-glycemic GMO cereals and snacks when high glycemic foods promote unhealthy inflammation makes it difficult to trust the integrity of this organization.
 To dig a little deeper on the studies they used for their conclusions, check out this recent article by Gary Taubes, an investigative science and health journalist.

-Quite simply, we believe the best choice for your health is to incorporate clean fats and the least processed fats.
+Quite simply, we believe the best choice for your health is to incorporate clean healthy fats and the least processed fats.
 And always organic.

 - Cold pressed flax oil (never heated)